 The right zig zag sewing machine can make a world of difference to your designs and your sewing, and an important sewing machine to have around.

-Although the best zig zag sewing machines are mostly seen in large garment factories and the garment industries, they can be a useful sewing machine to have around the house.
+Although the best zig zag sewing machines are mostly seen in large garment factories and the garment industries, they can be useful sewing machines to have around the house.

 Best Zig Zag Sewing Machine Reviews

-These are the best zig zag sewing machines in the market at the moment, but they are all extremely useful and handy.
+These are the top zig-zag sewing machines in the market at the moment, but they are all extremely useful and handy.

 1. Janome 4120QDC Computerized Sewing Machine